 Share Your Goals, But Not with Everyone

 Despite previous evidence indicating that widely broadcasting your goals can lead to a premature sense of accomplishment, the truth is that sharing your objectives can lead to a better outcome—but only if you tell the right people.
-A recent Ohio State study showed that people were motivated by sharing their goal with someone they respected because they cared about how that person would evaluate them.4 So rather than posting your 2023 goals on social media, confide in a mentor or someone you look up to.
+A study out of Ohio State University showed that people are motivated by sharing their goal with someone they respected because they care about how that person would evaluate them.4 So rather than posting your 2026 goals on social media, confide in a mentor or someone you look up to.

-Don’t make New Year’s resolutions that are destined to fail this year.
-By taking a science-based approach to achieving your goals, 2023 can be the year that you finally realize those healthy resolutions.
+Don’t make New Year’s resolutions that are destined to fail.
+By taking a science-based approach to achieving your goals, 2026 can be the year that you finally realize those healthy resolutions.

 References